laas/fape/README.md

 ### Actions

-Action are operators having typed operators and that might contain any number of statements.
+Action are operators having typed parameters and that might contain any number of statements.
 In the following example, the transition statement's start and end timepoints are equals to those of the action.